 The first meeting with a mediator gives you the chance to find out how mediation works.
 Mediators are trained to work out with you whether mediation is right for you and your family.
 They will also discuss how many sessions you may need, how much they would cost, and explain whether you might get legal aid to pay for mediation.

-The mediatior can also give you information about other services that provide help and support and the other options you might have to resolve things.
+The mediator can also give you information about other services that provide help and support and the other options you might have to resolve things.

 Do I have to go to a MIAM?